khaks02/ReminderHub_byGAI/README.md

    SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY
    API_KEY=YOUR_GEMINI_API_KEY
    ```
+   *Note: If you run the app without a `.env` file, it will automatically launch in a fully-featured **mock mode** for demonstration purposes.*

 3. **Run the application:**
-   - This project is set up as a static site and can be served with any simple HTTP server.
+   - This project is a static site and can be served with any simple HTTP server.
 A common choice is `serve`.
    - If you don't have `serve`, install it globally:
      ```bash
      npm install -g serve